Grand Bend

 Justin A. Schell

-The Mission of God and the Witness of the Church takes readers on a canonical journey to examine fundamental questions about the mission of God and his loving desire to commune with his people.
+The Mission of God and the Witness of the Church takes readers on a canonical journey to examine fundamental questions about the purposes of God and his loving desire to commune with his people.

-Not only in John’s prologue but throughout his ministry, Jesus is disclosing God to mankind.
+Not only in John’s prologue but throughout His ministry, Jesus is disclosing God to mankind.
 He does this through his teaching and ministry.
 He says that he is speaking the Father’s words and wielding the Father’s authority (John 7:17–18; 8:28; 12:49–50; 14:10).
 He reveals the Father through his works.
 “I can do nothing on my own,” says Jesus (John 5:30).
 His signs reveal the glory of God (John 2:11; John 11:4, 40).
 With every action Jesus is simply doing what he sees the Father doing (John 5:19).

 Perhaps nowhere is the glory of God more clearly displayed than in Jesus’s journey to the cross.